react-declarative/react-declarative/docs/other/code-sideeffect.md

 )(SelectingFormValuesForm)
 ```

-The `mapStateToProps` function in this usage has an infinite list of returned values, which expands when each development iteration along with the interface defining the form implements a new field.
+The `mapStateToProps` function in this usage has an infinite list of returned values, which expands when the next development iteration updates the interface defining the form and implements a new field.
 It's procedure code, not functional

 ## Solution